 Live Like a Local in the Black Forest

 Not into all-inclusive resorts?
-The Hoch Schwarzwald tourist office has built 16 Kuckucknester Design Apartments around the region, which make great home bases for families who like to explore.
-In a market full of small, family-run pensions, there are about 1,000 private apartments and these, priced from 89€ per night, are among the best.
-They showcase the region in a sustainable way, with craftsmen-made wood dining tables, woven straw cushions, Duravit fixtures, down comforters and a fridge stocked with locally sourced Black Forest breakfast items.
+The Hoch Schwarzwald tourist office has built 18 Kuckucknester Design Apartments around the region, which make great home bases for families who like to explore.
+In a market full of small, family-run pensions, there are about 1,000 private apartments and these, priced from 89€ per night for two, are among the best.
+They showcase the region in a sustainable way, with craftsmen-made wood dining tables, woven straw cushions, Duravit bathroom fixtures, down comforters and a fridge stocked with locally sourced Black Forest breakfast items.

-Guests who stay two or more nights receive a Red Inclusive Card that makes more than 100 attractions free of charge, including the cable car at the Feldberg ski resort, several museums, and 3 hour’s use of an all-electric BMWi3 car share.
-It’s a huge value and helps prolong your stay by days.
+Guests who stay two or more nights receive a Red Inclusive Card (Hochschwarzwaldcard) that makes more than 100 attractions free of charge, including the cable car at the Feldberg ski resort, several museums, and 3 hour’s use of an all-electric BMWi3 car share.
+(The electric car sharing program is also available, for a modest fee, to non-card holders if you enquire at the tourist office.)
+The Red Card is a huge value and helps prolong your stay by days.

 Red Card Lets You Swim and Sip